MitchellJThomas/markdown-cv/index.md

 </div>

 ## Skills
- -  Increase team productivity through improved tream communications and conflict resolution.
+ -  Increase team productivity through improved team communications and conflict resolution.
+ -  Grow team planning, design and execution skills through direct collaboration and education.
  -  Support business objectives through technology selection, design, execution and delivery.
  -  Promote distributed team architecture through technical patterns, norms and conventions.

 ## Occupation

-`Dec 2019 - Present`
+`Dec 2019 - Jan 2022`
 __Open Cybersecurity Alliance__

  - Member of Technical Steering Committee and Architecture Working Group

-`2009 - Present`
+`Jun 2021 - Present`
 __Tripwire Inc.__, Portland, OR

- - Software Architect, Principal Developer
+ - Senior Software Architect, Principal Developer

+Managing a small group of strategic architects to direct research into new products such as the Tripwire Anyware suite available as a service and on-premise.
+Making key contributions in applying <a href="https://teamtopologies.com/">Team Topologies Fast Flow organizational methodology</a> to Tripwire R&D. All part of my desire to improve the efficiency and effectiveness of delivering great products to customers.

+`Aug 2012 - Jun 2021`
+__Tripwire Inc.__, Portland, OR

+ - Software Architect, Principle Developer

 Key designer and initial contributor to the Tripwire State Analyzer industrial product available in both SaaS and on-premise deployments.
 Introduced key technologies including <a